Hanzo-neverdie/Machine-Learning-Group-Project/README.md

 ## Overview
 This project aims to develop a diabetes detection system, contains two parts: front-end and back-end
 - Front-end: use Vue Structure, responsible for user interface display and interaction.
-- Back-end: use Python which contains a machine learning model to make prediction.
+- Back-end: use Python which contains a machine learning model(MLP) to make prediction.

 ## Installation